simplysuvi/flixjobs/README.md

 # FlixJobs

-FlixHire is a Streamlit application designed to streamline the job search for Netflix positions.
+FlixJobs is a Streamlit application designed to streamline the job search for Netflix positions.
 It periodically fetches the latest job postings directly from the Netflix job board and presents them in an easy-to-navigate interface.
 This tool is ideal for job seekers wanting to work at Netflix, providing them with up-to-date job listings and details at their fingertips.

 ### Features
 - **Real-time Updates**: Automatically fetches the latest job postings from Netflix.